rozek/node-red-openai-api/README.md

 ## Usage ##

-By default, any incoming request is logged into the Node-RED Flow Editor's debug pane and simply passed to the Open AI API - this is done by a [reusable flow](https://github.com/rozek/node-red-contrib-reusable-flows) node called "ask Open AI".
+By default, any incoming request is logged into the Node-RED Flow Editor's debug pane and simply passed to the original Open AI API - this is done by a [reusable flow](https://github.com/rozek/node-red-contrib-reusable-flows) node called "ask Open AI".

 ![pre-implemented Open AI API Handlers](OpenAI-API-Handlers.png)